-The Fellowship in Gynaecologic Oncology is a fully accredited three-year subspecialty program, where third year is dedicated for research, through the Royal College of Physicians and Surgeons of Canada.
+The Fellowship in Gynaecologic Oncology is a fully accredited two-year subspecialty program, with a potential third year of dedicated for research, through the Royal College of Physicians and Surgeons of Canada.

 The clinical program has a large volume of radical surgery as well as minimally invasive surgical procedures, multidisciplinary clinics and rounds, and a formal teaching curriculum offered through weekly academic half day sessions, multidisciplinary tumour board meetings, oncology academic rounds, and journal club meetings.
 British Columbia has a population-based cancer control organization, and cancer care is standardized across the province.
 This provincial cancer program is the ideal platform upon which to conduct teaching and research.
 Our multidisciplinary affiliations with pathology, medical and radiation oncology, urology, general surgery, plastic surgery, and the BC Cancer Agency Hereditary Cancer Program contribute to a tremendous clinical and research experience for our trainees.